What is hepatitis C?

 - The virus spreads when you have contact with an infected person’s blood or body fluid.

-- Anyone can get hepatitis C but some people are at higher risk.
-If you were born between 1945 and 1965, ask your healthcare provider about getting tested.
+- Anyone can get hepatitis C, but some people are at higher risk.
+Ask your healthcare provider about your level of risk and getting tested.

 - You may not have any symptoms for years.

 - The risk for liver cancer is higher in people with hepatitis C.

 - Treatment may include taking one or more medicines for several months.

 Tips to help you get the most from a visit to your healthcare provider:

 - Know the reason for your visit and what you want to happen.

 - Before your visit, write down questions you want answered.